 The Local Community

-- The school has a group of community outreach pupil ambassadors, who help to plan and run charity events.
+- The School has a group of community outreach pupil ambassadors, who help to plan and run charity events.
 The group also help publicise community links across the school community.
 A Sixth Form Girl Up group was established during the year and the Equity Group expanded, with both groups involved in fundraising.
 Community issues were the focus of the Third form project based learning and each form group presented on solutions for homelessness.
 Student involvement in community awareness and fundraising activities continues to expand.

 - Our performing arts centres, chapel and other facilities are made available to local societies including charities at generous concessional rates.